terencechain/consensus-specs/specs/_features/epbs/validator.md

+# ePBS -- Honest Validator

+This document represents the changes and additions to the Honest validator guide included in the ePBS fork.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*